Everything you need to know before tent camping with toddlers, including camping activities and essential toddler camping gear

 Toddler Camping Essential #8: Mosquito Repellent

-We’ve always been very diligent about our children using mosquito repellent, especially given the number of health complications that can result from mosquito bites.
-This is doubly important with toddlers because they don’t understand that scratching bites just make them worse.
+We’ve always been very diligent about our children using insect repellent or bug spray, especially given the number of health complications resulting from mosquito bites.
+This is doubly important with toddlers because they don’t understand that scratching bug bites just make them worse.

 Toddler Camping Essential #9: Nature-Friendly Toys and Activities

 Planning camping activities for toddlers doesn’t have to involve hours of preparation.
+The aim, after all, is simply to enjoy being out in the fresh air.
 You and your toddler can enjoy the following with virtually no prep:

 - Nature scavenger hunt